jupyter/jupyter_client/docs/messaging.rst

 ~~~~~~~~~~~~~~~

 In a kernel that supports subshells, this creates a new subshell (running in a separate thread)
-and returns its unique id.
+and returns its unique ID.
 In a kernel that does not support subshells an error is logged and
 no reply is sent.

 Message type: ``create_subshell_request``::